 Getting charged with a DUI in California is frightening.
-You may be worried about the penalties, and you aren’t sure what to expect.
+You may be worried about the penalties and the financial impact, especially when it comes to car insurance.
 Find out what happens when you get a DUI for the first time in California.
 Knowing what to expect will alleviate some of the anxiety.

 Consequences of a DUI in California

 If you’re convicted of a first-offense DUI in California, you will face 48 hours to six months in jail.
 Fines range from $390 to $1,000, and your license could get suspended for four months.
-Let’s take a closer look at the consequences of a DUI in California.
+Let’s take a closer look at DUI consequences – and some of the DUI solutions – in California.

 The idea of going to jail is terrifying.
+If you got arrested for DUI in California, you’ve likely already spent at least one night there – and that was enough!
 Fortunately, you’re likely to get probation as a first-time offender, meaning you won’t have to go to jail.
 The probation will likely last for 36 months and will include conditions that you must follow.
 These might consist of attending DUI school or substance abuse treatment.
 You will also need to avoid drugs and alcohol during probation.

 License Suspension in California